Sorokintech/AvitoClone/README.md

 ## Contributing

-Here is a list of people who made this project possible:
-1. @Sorokintech
-2. Indian Guy from YouTube
-3. College Buddy

-## Code of Conduct
+This project is a solo mission.

 ## Projects Stack

 This project has been built with  the following technologies and libraries:
 1. React
 2. Redux, React-redux, reduxjs/toolkit
-3. ДЛЯ ВСПЛЫВАШЕК
+3. Libraries: react-toastify. date-fns
 4. Styled Components for CSS
-5. JavaScript

 ## Backend